 River Boat (North Greenwich Pier)

-Travel the scenic route via Uber Boat by Thames Clippers riverboat services to North Greenwich Pier and arrive on The Tide, a new riverside linear park.
+Travel the scenic route via Uber Boat by Thames Clippers riverboat services from Greenwich Peninsula to Canary Wharf, Chelsea and everywhere in between.

 London Cable Car

-Take flight on The London Air Line; connecting Greenwich Peninsula to the Royal Docks and ExCel London.
+Take flight on the London Cable Cars, connecting Greenwich Peninsula to the Royal Docks and ExCel London.